TamirShalit/webcrawler/README.txt

 So far analyzer only perform analysis on files' text only, but one can implement analyzers that work directly with `RawMaterial` objects and/or can perform other analysis, e.g. search for text only in BBC article headers, search for delayed flights etc.

+utils.py contains extra manipulations that are not given out of the box by the above classes/modules.
+Current functions are for the use of this assignment example usage.

+common.py contains variable/functions common to more than one module.